Probate Q&A Series

 Understand Your Accounting Obligations

 Under N.C.
 Gen. Stat. § 28A-21-1, the personal representative must render an account of all receipts, disbursements, fees and costs.
 The clerk reviews this account and may audit it under N.C.
 Gen. Stat. § 28A-21-2.
-You must file within 90 days of qualifying as personal representative unless the court grants an extension.
+An annual account is generally due within one year after qualification, and a final account is due within six months after the estate is ready to be closed.

 Address Missing Receipts